 - Restrict a site from using the camera or microphone

 - Block outdated APIs like synchronous XHR

-- Ensure images are sized properly for the current viewport
+- Ensure images are appropriately sized for the current viewport

 - and many more!

 There is a proposal for extending the Permissions Policy with what is called Document Policies.
 These are less security-focused policies and more about configuring a document or removing extra features from a document or iframe (like sandboxing).